 Tejvan Pettinger Tejvan works as an economics teacher.
 He joined the Sri Chinmoy Centre in 1999.
 Tejvan is a keen cyclist and takes part in races around the UK.
 He also organises running races in Cutteslowe Park, Oxford.
 Video with Tejvan speaking about meditation

-If you would like to be informed about upcoming meditation classes, we’d love to hear from you.
+If you would like to register or keep informed about upcoming meditation classes, we’d love to hear from you.
 Feel free to use this form or contact Tejvan on 07952 419874.

 Contact Form for Oxford Meditation